 “We the Interwoven brings together different perspectives from marginalized communities whose voices we don’t often hear.
 It gives them a face and name and a voice.
 This work is significant and needed.”

 —Ingrid Bejerman, Programming Associate, Blue Metropolis International Literary Festival

-WE THE INTERWOVEN, VOLUME 2, introduces seven new voices—three fellows and four honorable mentions, all with stories that explore the theme of living between two worlds.
+WE THE INTERWOVEN, VOLUME 2, introduces seven new voices—three fellows and four honorable-mention recipients, all with stories that explore the theme of living between two worlds.
 Antonia Rivera crossed the Mexican-American border at the age of six, and her story spans three decades of the undocumented immigrant struggle.
 Dawson Davenport, a member of the Meskwaki Nation, shares a story of inherited Native trauma manifesting in the life of a young man coming of age.
 Ajla Dizdarević shares a Bosnian-American story of cultural tradition that survived a family’s migration.
-Hieu Pham explores Vietnamese-American filial debt, Rana Hewezi writes of an Egyptian mother’s gift to her daughter, Sarah Elgatian remembers her Armenian grandmother, and Anthony Mielke discovers his hidden Puerto Rican heritage.
+Hieu Pham explores Vietnamese-American filial debt, Sarah Elgatian examines her relationship with her Armenian grandmother, Rana Hewezi writes of an Egyptian mother’s gift to her daughter, and Anthony Mielke discovers his hidden Puerto Rican heritage.
 These seven stories take us on a ride through the heart and the moral conscience as they explore how we find identity and make a future in an America that is still deciding its own.

 VOLUME 2 RELEASES THIS JUNE.
 ORDER YOUR COPY FOR SHIPPING IN EARLY JULY.

 To foster conversations about We The Interwoven, Volume 2, we have created a free downloadable discussion guide.